projectara/greybus-spec/source/control.rst

 of the interfaces between which traffic should be routed.
 Switch routing is always configured to be bidirectional.
-A configured route is by default in a disabled state; this means that despite the route existing, no traffic will be allowed until that route has been enabled.
-Note: ES1 does not support disabled routes; all routes will be enabled.
+A configured route is by default in a disabled state; this means that despite the route existing, no traffic shall be allowed until that route has been enabled.
+Note: ES1 does not support disabled routes; all routes are enabled.

     =======  ====================  ======  ==============  ===========================
     Offset   Field                 Size    Value           Description